-Building a DIY Deck: What You Should Know
+How to Build a Deck: What You Should Know

-Constructing your own DIY deck is a doable task, but it takes research and skill.
-Here are a few things you'll need to know before tackling this project.
+Building a deck is a doable task, but it takes research and skill.
+Here are a few things you'll need to know before tackling building a simple DIY deck.

 There are thousands of DIY decks built each year, some by novices, some by experienced home DIY pros.
 Unlike a paver patio, a DIY deck is a more complex project that involves careful consideration of materials and construction.
-Here's an overview of key terms and questions to ask before thinking about building your own deck.
+Here's an overview of key terms and questions to ask before thinking about building and designing a deck.

-As you research DIY decks, you're likely to run across some common terms.
+As you research how to build a deck, you're likely to run across some common terms.
 They include:

 - Decking: Decking is installed over a frame.